SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Every bit that you did, made you slightly better at debating, slightly better at organizing, and more knowledgeable of how people management works.

 Alright then, why have a recruitment in the first place?
 Why not just take everyone that wants to join the club, into the club?
+Having an inclusive round 1, round 2, and round 3, while

 # Srijan people like katyayni think that not being strict will give a bad image.
 But the real literal harm is people not being included, and the inhuman demand to show up during isa and stuff.
 Somehow address this.